Roldbach/autoencoder_ct_3d_super_resolution/README.md

 Users can directly use the following models:

-  - PlainCNN: A cascade of (Conv3D + LeakyReLU) blocks + global residual
+  - `PlainCNN`: A cascade of (Conv3D + LeakyReLU) blocks + global residual
     learning
-  - AE_Maxpool: Use PlainCNN as baseline model and Maxpooling as downsampling method.
+  - `AE_Maxpool`: Use PlainCNN as baseline model and Maxpooling as downsampling method.
-  - AE_Conv: Use PlainCNN as baseline model and strided Conv3D as downsampling method.
+  - `AE_Conv`: Use PlainCNN as baseline model and strided Conv3D as downsampling method.
-  - UNet: A simplified 3D UNet implementation for fair comparisons.
+  - `UNet`: A simplified 3D UNet implementation for fair comparisons.

 ### Train models on self-prepared datasets